SchuhBaum/SBCameraScroll/ReadMe.md

 If you have feedback, you can message me on Discord `@SchuhBaum#7246` or write an email to SchuhBaum71@gmail.com.

 ### License
 There are two licenses available - MIT and Unlicense.
 You can choose which one you want to use.
+**NOTE:** WeakTables use their own license.
+This license is included in the folder SourceCode/WeakTables.
+Website: https://github.com/Dual-Iron/weak-tables

 ### Changelog
 v0.3: